open-source-labs/Chromogen/README.md

 **Please note:** You may see `console.error` messages about updating a `Batcher` component.
 This is a [known issue](https://github.com/facebookexperimental/Recoil/issues/12) due to conflicts between the current releases of React and Recoil.
 Pending a Recoil update, we are working on a way to suppress this warning within the test suite.

 ## Contributing
 We welcome community contributions, including new developers who've never [made an open source Pull Request before](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).
 If you'd like to start a new PR, we recommend [creating an issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) for discussion first.
-This lets us open a conversation, ensuring work is not duplicated necessarily & that the proposed PR is a fix or feature we're actively looking to add.
+This lets us open a conversation, ensuring work is not duplicated unnecessarily and that the proposed PR is a fix or feature we're actively looking to add.

 ### Bugs